-Gravel roads are a fact of life for all Manitobans.
-Whether you belong to the farming community, or whether you are a weekend commuter to the lake, everyone is faced with the special challenges presented by gravel roads.
+Gravel roads are a fact of life for Manitobans.
+Whether you belong to the farming community, or whether you are a weekend commuter to the lake, at some point we all face the special challenges presented by gravel roads.

 The major concern with driving on gravel roads is traction.
 Driving on any gravel surface, loose or hard-packed, is trickier than driving on paved roads because tires do not have the traction needed to maintain stable control of your vehicle.
 When speed is added to the mix, you have a formula for trouble.

-- Many drivers encounter problems when they move from a paved surface to a gravel road.
-Your vehicle is going to handle differently when it moves from one surface to another so it is important to slow down.
-The gravel may be loose or hard-packed, and you want to adjust to the new road conditions before speeding up.
+Many drivers encounter problems when they move from a paved surface to a gravel road.
+Your vehicle is going to handle differently when it moves from one surface to another, so it is important to slow down.
+The gravel may be loose or hard-packed, and you want to adjust to the new road conditions before regaining speed.

-- A sudden change in direction, such as swerving to avoid an object or animal on the road, may cause you to lose control and end up in a ditch.
-This is especially dangerous when driving on loose gravel at excessive speeds.
+A sudden change in direction, such as swerving to avoid an object or animal on the road, may cause you to lose control of your vehicle.

-- Stopping or speeding up too quickly is another concern when driving on gravel roads.
-By accelerating and braking slowly, you maintain better control of your vehicle and reduce the risk of having an accident.
-Important: Reduce your speed when approaching blind intersections, hills or objects that obstruct your view (e.g: bushes, trees, hay bales, etc.).
+Stopping or speeding up too quickly is another concern when driving on gravel roads.
+By accelerating and braking slowly, you maintain better control of your vehicle and reduce the risk of having a collision.
+Although the maximum posted speed limit on gravel roads is 90 km/h, be sure to drive to conditions and reduce your speed when approaching blind intersections, hills or objects that obstruct your view.

-- Keeping a safe following distance from the vehicle in front of you is good practice, especially on gravel roads.
 Even if the visibility is good and the road is hard-packed, stay at least six seconds behind other vehicles.
-Increasing this distance when conditions are less than perfect reduces the danger from a cloud of dust obscuring your vision or flying rocks damaging your headlights and windshield.
+Increase this distance when conditions are not ideal, to reduce the danger from a cloud of dust obscuring your vision or flying rocks damaging your headlights and windshield.

-- Stay in the tracks.
 If you’re the only one on the gravel road, drive in the existing tire tracks.
 Even if the tracks are in the middle of the road, it is safer to drive in the tracks than to be too close to a deep ditch or a soft shoulder.
 If you approach an oncoming vehicle, reduce your speed, move to the right, and pass with caution.
-Remember: The width of a gravel road varies between four and twelve metres.
-Ensure there is enough room for both vehicles.
-It might be necessary to stop altogether and let the other vehicle pass before proceeding.

 Wildlife or stray farm animals could be grazing in the ditch along a road.
-As you drive, scan the ditch now and then so you can safely avoid animals.
-Areas with a lot of bush near the road could hide deer or farm animals.
-Slow down in these areas and you will be at a safe speed to steer around an animal should it climb to the road.
+As you drive, scan the ditch so you can safely avoid animals.
+Be especially cautious in areas with a lot of bush near the road that could hide deer or farm animals.